 5. Let The Conversation Begin

 Once you have passed all the above hurdles successfully, you have opened a window of communication with a stranger.
 Use this opportunity to the best of your capability.
 You can start the conversation by appreciating the diner or a famous dish of the diner.
 Then, you can move on to say something about the ambiance or ask them if they can suggest an Italian restaurant to you.
 Initially, you might find these conversations little forced.
+But once you find your flow, you will be able to converse more smoothly.

 Good communication is a skill that is acquired over a long period of time with practice and perseverance.
 So, take small steps everyday consistently to overcome you fears and to achieve your goals.